-Water Sprite (Ceratopteris thalictroides) is an aquatic fern with a wide geographical distribution, usually originating in pan-tropical climates and found rooted in muddy areas on the floor of lakes and ponds.
+Water Sprite (Ceratopteris thalictroides) is an aquatic fern found in many places around the world.
+It’s often found rooted in muddy areas on the floor of lakes and ponds.

-Water Sprite has a fine and delicate root structure, meaning that it gains the nutrients it needs from the water rather than its substrate.
+The plant has a fine and delicate root structure and gets its nutrients from the water rather than the substrate.
 It generally grows to around a foot tall.

 Caring for Water Sprite

 Water Sprite is an easy-care plant that is among the fastest growing goldfish tank favourites.
 It needs moderate lighting levels and a pH of around 6.5-7.

 The plant is a good choice for the novice goldfish keeper, and is great at removing excess nutrients from the water.